 However, removing the mound of ash could take a lot longer.

-Celtic Minerals, the company in line to process the ash mound, states on its website that it plans to process 600,000 tonnes of waste ash per year - their website adds that it is a project which could last 30 years.
+One company, Celtic Minerals, states on its website that it wishes to process the ash mound at Aberthaw.
+If it were to do so, the company said it could process 600,000 tonnes of waste ash per year.
+Celtic Minerals’ website also states that it is a project which could last 30 years.

 Many residents in East Aberthaw recalled clouds of dust covering their homes and property when the power station was still in operation and PFA was being dumped on the mound.